 13.3.
 Non-sampling error

-Data are partly available based on the reports obtained from STS IT application for STS surveys (Other services, Transportation and storage and Distributive trade) and they refer to the coverage errors and non-response errors.
-Coverage error: Overall coverage error is 1.3%.
-Over-coverage rate: The over-coverage rate is 1.3%.
+Data are partly available based on the reports obtained from STS IT application for STS surveys (Other services and Transportation and storage) and they refer to the coverage errors and non-response errors.
+Coverage error: Overall coverage error for STI is 1.2%.
+Over-coverage rate: The over-coverage rate is 1.1%.

 Measurement error: Measurement errors may occur during the filling in questionnaire by the reporting units and also during the data entry into the SPPI - IT application by the data entry operators in the statistical institutions in BiH.
 The first data validation, so-called visual data validation, is performed during the collecting questionnaire from the reporting units (uncompleted data, illegible data, etc.).
 After entering collected data from the questionnaires into the SPPI IT application, database with raw data is created.
 Afterwards micro-data is automatically validated at the enterprise level, trough previously established logical controls.
 Primary data validation is performed by the Entity Institutes for Statistics – FIS and RSIS, while for the territory of the Brčko District of BiH, the control is performed by the Branch office of the BHAS.
 Additional controls are only possible at the aggregated level at which the entity Institutes submits their respective data to the Agency for Statistics of BiH.